 - Tree roots are a sewer pipe’s nemesis, so if you have any trees near your sewer line, you should keep a close eye on them.
 Tree root damage is only preventable to a certain degree since you can’t see underground, but being conscious of your yard can help you remediate before the problem gets too dire.

-- Before you let anyone make any changes to your sewage system, make sure that they are certified, qualified plumbers.
-Misaligned, cracked, or incorrectly installed pipes that result from a hasty or amateur plumbing job can cause major sewage issues down the line.
+- Before you let anyone make any changes to your sewage system, make sure that they are certified, qualified drain cleaners and rooters.
+Misaligned, cracked, or incorrectly installed pipes that result from a hasty or amateur drain cleaning job can cause major sewage issues down the line.

 - Time stops for no one and nothing – not even sewer pipes.
 If your house is old, and you or the previous owners have done little to maintain the pipes, age could be a contributing factor to sewer problems.
 Cast iron pipes tend to corrode faster than newer pipes, so that’s something to keep in mind as well.